Aviii010704/WingifyDebugAssignment/README.md

 #### 2. Analyze Blood Report
 **POST** `/analyze`

-**Description:** Upload and analyze a blood test PDF report using AI agents
+**What it does:** Upload and analyze a blood test PDF report using AI agents

 **Content-Type:** `multipart/form-data`